Exploring Relations among Fairness Notions in Discrete Fair Division: Fairness Notions

 \subsection{Maximin Share and AnyPrice Share}

-For equal entitlements, an agent's maximin share (MMS) \cite{budish2011combinatorial} is the maximum value she can obtain by partitioning the goods into $n$ bundles and picking the worst one.
+For equal entitlements, an agent's maximin share (MMS) \citep{budish2011combinatorial} is the maximum value she can obtain by partitioning the goods into $n$ bundles and picking the worst one.
 An allocation is MMS-fair to her if her bundle's value is at least her maximin share.
-See \cref{sec:notions:mms} for a more formal definition.